Best and Worst Foods for Healthy Blood Pressure

 The Dietary Approaches to Stop Hypertension (DASH) diet is proven to reduce blood pressure and cholesterol levels and reduce the risk of cardiovascular disease compared to a typical American diet.
 The DASH diet, also called the DASH eating plan (as it's more a way of eating than a diet), includes eating fruits and vegetables, low-fat dairy products, whole grains, chicken, fish, beans and nuts.
 It's low in red meat, sugar-sweetened beverages and processed foods with added sugar and salt.

 Potassium helps lower blood pressure by helping the kidneys flush out excess sodium.
 Men should consume 3,400 mg of potassium per day, and women should aim for 2,600 mg per day (2,900 mg/day if pregnant; 2,800 mg/day if breastfeeding).
-Beginning in 2020, potassium must be listed on the Nutrition Facts panel, making it easier to see if you're getting enough to maintain healthy blood pressure levels.
+Potassium is listed on the Nutrition Facts panel, making it easy to see if you're getting enough to maintain healthy blood pressure levels.
 See our list of high-potassium foods.

 Calcium and magnesium are also important nutrients for healthy blood pressure, as they help blood vessels relax.